Fast Power Curve Approximation for Posterior Analyses: Abstract

 \section{Abstract}

-Bayesian hypothesis testing leverages posterior probabilities, Bayes factors, or credible intervals to assess characteristics that summarize data.
-We propose a framework for power curve approximation with such hypothesis tests that assumes data are generated using statistical models with fixed parameters for the purposes of sample size determination.
-We present a fast approach to explore the sampling distribution of posterior probabilities when the conditions for the Bernstein-von Mises theorem are satisfied.
-We extend that approach to facilitate targeted sampling from the approximate sampling distribution of posterior probabilities for each sample size explored.
-These sampling distributions are used to construct power curves for various types of posterior analyses.
+Bayesian hypothesis tests leverage posterior probabilities, Bayes factors, or credible intervals to inform data-driven decision making.
+We propose a framework for power curve approximation with such hypothesis tests.
+We present a fast approach to explore the approximate sampling distribution of posterior probabilities when the conditions for the Bernstein-von Mises theorem are satisfied.
+We extend that approach to consider segments of such sampling distributions in a targeted manner for each sample size explored.
+These sampling distribution segments are used to construct power curves for various types of posterior analyses.
 Our resulting method for power curve approximation is orders of magnitude faster than conventional power curve estimation for Bayesian hypothesis tests.
 We also prove the consistency of the corresponding power estimates and sample size recommendations under certain conditions.

 \textbf{Keywords:} Experimental design; interval hypotheses; low-discrepancy sequences; power analysis; the Bernstein-von Mises theorem

 \baselineskip=19.5pt